WickedRazor13/MadMikeMechanicShop/README.md

-# Example Node/Express RESTFul Server
+# CS 453 Project 1
+Zachary Armistead

 ## Running
 This server consists of a simple node.js server with a set of routes for customers GET /customers - fetch all customers
 POST /customers - create a new customer

-You can see how its structure in the customers.yaml openapi 3.0 spec.
+You can see how its structure in the vehicles.yaml openapi 3.0 spec.

 To run,
 ```shell